 They enable natural lighting for larger floor plates compared with RCC and brick façades and impart an iconic perspective to the building.
 Developers can extract higher rentals for fully glazed buildings as compared to buildings with conventional façades.
-While consultants and designers focus remains towards aesthetics, sustainability, newage materials and cost, the aspects of fire safety often get ignored.
-This article attempts to identify the fire risks associated with glass façades, their application concerning codes, and commercially available options to minimise the fire risks.
+While consultants and designers focus remains on aesthetics, sustainability, new materials, and cost, the aspects of fire safety often get ignored.
+This article attempts to identify the fire risks associated with glass façades, their application concerning codes, and commercially available options to minimize the fire risks.

 The spread of fire pertaining to glass façades:

-Apart from the above, debris falling on a passer-by’s is also identified as a major risk during fire incidents.
-Before delving into the solutions for providing fire rated façades, it is essential to be aware of the code requirements for the provision of fire-rated glass façades.
+Apart from the above, debris falling on a passer-by is also identified as a major risk during fire incidents.
+Before delving into the solutions for providing fire-rated façades, it is essential to be aware of the code requirements for the provision of fire-rated glass façades.

 Previous versions of NBC were more suited for RCC buildings with brick and mortar façade with minimum openings.
 Masonry and RCC walls are by default 2-hour fire-rated.
 Hence, they comply automatically with fenestration fire rating criteria.
 This is not the case with glazing and other cladding materials, which are not fire-rated by default.